-The amounts reported on the Statement of Net Position for due to and due from other funds represents amounts due between different fund types (governmental activities, and fiduciary funds).
-Eliminations have been made for amounts due to and due from within the same fund type.
-A detailed description of the individual fund balances at year-end is provided subsequently in these Notes.
+In the statement of net position and statement of activities, eliminations have been made for amounts transferred within the same fund type.
+A detailed description of the individual interfund balances at year-end is provided subsequently in these Notes.

 N. Equity Classifications